programinglive/zettly-editor/README.md

 The editor ships with opinionated defaults that match the example playground.
 Bold, italic, strike, lists, blockquotes, and links all have styling baked in so you can see how each toolbar action behaves immediately.

+The editable surface uses the full container width and a comfortable minimum height, matching the mockups shown in the docs.

 ## Syntax highlighting

 Code blocks use `@tiptap/extension-code-block-lowlight` together with `lowlight` and `highlight.js` for layered syntax highlighting. `lowlight` ships with a curated set of languages pre-registered inside `src/components/editor/code-block-config.ts`, including JavaScript, TypeScript, JSON, Bash, SQL, Go, PHP, Rust, Swift, Kotlin, and more.
 The default toolbar exposes a code-block toggle so editors can insert and format blocks instantly.